strong-type-systems/libregraphicsmeeting/current/2025/call-for-participation.md

 ### Submission Guidelines
 - Abstracts should be no longer than 300 words.
 - Include a brief bio (100 words) and contact information.
-- Submissions should be sent to [email protected] by **January 31, 2025**.
+- Submissions should be sent to [libregraphicsmeeting@strong-type.systems](mailto:libregraphicsmeeting@strong-type.systems) by **January 31, 2025**.

----

-*We look forward to your contributions and to seeing you in Nuremberg!*
+> We look forward to your contributions and to seeing you in Nuremberg!